-Browse through Fiona’s eclectic gallery of works.
 Fiona loves to combine mediums for her creations, for example textiles often feature in jewellery, and beading appears on textiles.
 Her quilts usually have a contemporary feel, and show a strong colour confidence.
 Beading with seed beads is a constant source of pleasure for Fiona and this is reflected in her one-off jewellery pieces as well as bead embellishment of textiles.
 Her quilts and jewellery have appeared in Australian quilting and beading magazines, as well as exhibitions, shows and competitions.
 She has received many awards and prizes for her work over the years.

 “Botanical Oddity”- a small art quilt, measuring 54 cm x 50 cm.
 This quilt has won several awards, including the Down Under Quilts Best Use of Colour Award at the Canberra Quilters Exhibition in 2008.